Ojerinde/CRUD_REACT_App/README.md

 ## Introduction

-As a student of AltSchool Africa, CRUDify APP is an application I built using many of the React concepts I was taught and some concepts which I reserched on.
+As a student of AltSchool Africa, CRUDify APP is an application I built using many of the React concepts I was taught and some concepts which I researched on.
+The app performs all CRUD operations, it uses regular expression to perform a search ignoring the case.

 Currently, the application does not make use of any database but hardcoded lists of phones.